cyfran/mail/description.md

-Simple Postfix&Dovecot installation for sending and recieveing emails with SMTP-auth.
+Simple Postfix & Dovecot installation for sending and recieveing emails with SMTP-auth.